Understanding the Neuroscience Behind EMDR Therapy: A Path to Healing

 Author: Alex Penrod, MS, LPC, LCDC

-Eye Movement Desensitization and Reprocessing (EMDR) therapy has gained significant recognition as an effective treatment for trauma and post-traumatic stress disorder (PTSD).
+Eye Movement Desensitization and Reprocessing (EMDR) therapy has gained significant recognition as an effective treatment for trauma and Post-Traumatic Stress Disorder (PTSD).
 But how does it work?
-In this article, we'll explore the neuroscience behind EMDR therapy, shedding light on its mechanisms and why it has become a cornerstone in trauma therapy.
+In this article, we'll explore the neuroscience of EMDR, shedding light on its mechanisms and why it has become a cornerstone in trauma therapy.
 By understanding the science, therapists and clients alike can appreciate the profound impact of EMDR on trauma resolution and greater well-being in general.

 What is EMDR Therapy?